abhilashsajeev/ReactJS-Training/00-intro/introduction.md

 React is useful areas where the data is changing continiously.

+#### Problems with MVC
+![SimpleMVC][mvcsimple]

+**But this get complex**
+![Complex MVC][mvccomplex]

+React supports only one way data flow.
+When ever data changes we render the applications.
+But it will not be an expensive process like you think.
+It is because of React uses a algorithm called VIrtual DOM
 **Virtual DOM:**
+It is esssentially a light weight representaion of BrowserDOM.
+When ever data changes Reacts algorithm will compute the minimal components need to be altered and it will update only those components.
+No _Dirty checking_.
 ![Virtual DOM][vdom]

 Current version of React contains two libraries one is **React** core library and the other is **ReactDOM** library.